crownstone/website/02-scenarios.md

 ## Sunset

 The sunset scene turns on the lights for you when it is getting dark.
-Of course it does only turn on the lights based on your **presence**!
+Of course, it does only turn on the lights based on your **presence**!

 {% include snippets/container-image-relative-end %}